Forthcoming from Bucknell University Press in June 2026: my translation of Bolivian author Adela Zamudio’s 1913 novel, Confidences (Íntimas).

 Songs for the Gusle, my translation of French author Prosper Mérimée’s 1827 hoax, La Guzla, was published by Frayed Edge Press in March 2023.
 Excerpts are available on the Spurl Editions blog and the Translators Aloud YouTube channel.

 In Fall 2023, I spoke about early-career opportunities and offered practical advice for aspiring and emerging literary translators at the annual conference of the Midwest Association of Translators & Interpreters.
 I also presented a session at the annual conference of the American Translators Association on strategies and resources for translators of historical texts and attended ALTA46, where I co-organized a roundtable for translators who work in language pairs with very divergent grammars and structures.
+In February 2024, I attended the AWP conference, where I participated in a panel and a reading featuring representations of “the other” in new translated literature from Frayed Edge Press.
+In October 2024, I will speak on two panels at ALTA47, including discussions about multilingualism in translation and about narrative voice in fiction writing and translation.

 Contact literary translator Laura Nagle here.